 The scheme is supplied with raw water from a privately-owned dam outside of the Zululand municipal area.
 The dam is supplied by the owner from the Pongolapoort Dam, which is a very reliable water source.
 Bulk water supply agreements are in place with the owner and the supply is secured.
-Long-term security of supply could however be improved by ZDM obtaining an individual allocation and raw water abstraction permit from DWA for abstraction from the dam.
+ZDM is however investigating the possibilities for an individual allocation and raw water abstraction permit from DWA for abstraction from the Pongolapoort Dam for long-term sustainability.

 The Mandlakazi area is also in need of an intermediate solution to accelerate the provision of services to households until the regional scheme bulk infrastructure can eventually reach all the communities.
 Drought problems are frequent in the area and the rudimentary programme has limited success in finding sustainable and potable local sources.
-However, success has been achieved in finding good production boreholes throughout the scheme and this will be targeted and developed as intermediate stand-alone schemes which will be integrated into the regional scheme in future.
+However, success has been achieved in some areas for good production boreholes and this will be developed as intermediate stand-alone schemes which will be integrated into the regional scheme in future.

-The regional scheme is funded by MIG as well as an allocation from DWA to accellerate the implementation of the bulk services needed for the Hlabisa water supply.
+The regional scheme is funded by MIG as well as an allocation from RBIG to accellerate the implementation of the bulk services.